 pods, which are Nike designed pockets that add some extra cushioning and protection from impacts.
 Overall, the midsole is pretty good, having quality materials that promote durability and responsiveness.

-The Tailwind 7 has an upper that is mostly mesh designed.
+The Tailwind 7 has an upper that is mostly mesh.
 Mesh is an extremely popular choice, mostly because mesh, through its inherent design, makes for a very well circulated environment for the foot.
-Also, mesh has the added bonus of allowing good flexibility, because of how it is woven.
+Also, the mesh has the added bonus of allowing good flexibility, because of how it is woven.
 The upper also contains heel support, with fused on materials of the upper.
 However, the shoe does not contain overlay cables which are pretty common in Nike shoes.
 This gives the shoe a slightly more relaxed fit as opposed to a more snug one.
-As a whole, the upper of the Tailwind 7 is quite solid, and serves its purpose well.
+As a whole, the upper of the Tailwind 7 is quite solid and serves its purpose well.

 The Air Max